Key Takeaways

 Insurance adjusters love treating Moore intersection crashes as "routine fender benders."
 They assign shared fault with minimal investigation, claim you should have seen the other driver coming, and make lowball offers designed to close the file as cheaply as possible.
 They count on you not knowing that their characterization of your crash is a strategy, not an objective assessment.

 We know these intersections.
-We know the lane markings, the signal timing, the sight line obstructions, and the common excuses negligent drivers use to shift blame.
-We know which businesses have cameras, how to preserve the footage before it's deleted, and how to use that evidence to dismantle the adjuster's version of events.
-If you've been hit on 19th Street or anywhere in the Moore corridor, contact us to make sure you aren't stuck paying for someone else's mistake.
+We know the lane markings, the signal timing issues, the sight-line problems, and the common excuses negligent drivers use to shift blame.
+We know how to identify nearby cameras, preserve footage before it is deleted, and use that evidence to test the adjuster's version of events.
+If you've been hit on 19th Street or anywhere in the Moore corridor, a personal injury attorney can evaluate your case.
+Contact us to make sure you are not stuck paying for someone else's mistake.

 Frequently Asked Questions